cboulanger/bibliograph/readme.md

 First run
 ---------
-- open "build/index.html" folder in your browser and click somewhere outside the splash screen to make it disappear.
+- open "build/index.html" folder and wait.
+If problems with the setup occur, error messages will be displayed and will tell you to fix the individual problems.
-- A message "Setup in progress..." appears.
-Click "OK" and wait.
 - A message "Setup has finished.
 Reload the application" is displayed.
 - Reload and login as "Admin"/"admin"
 - Got to System -> Plugins.
 Install the YAZ and bibutils plugins if you have enabled them.